joabreu/mysound/README.md

 ## Setup

-Get API keys for Spotify and MusicBrainz and create .env with it:
+Get API keys from Spotify for your user account and create .env with it:

 ```
 echo "SPOTIPY_CLIENT_ID=<client-id>" > .env